Frank Turner: Lost Evenings Festival

 Turner returned to the Roundhouse for the second Lost Evenings festival which took place on 11–14 May 2018.
-As well as his 3 other sets, Turner performed his second studio album, Love Ire & Song in full.
+As well as his three other sets, Turner performed his second studio album, Love Ire & Song in full.
 Other artists on the main stage included The Subways, Emily Barker and Arkells.

 Lost Evenings 3 moved away from London in 2019 and took place at the House of Blues, Boston, on 16–19 May 2019.
 As well as greatest hits and acoustic sets, Turner performed his third studio album, Poetry of the Deed in full.
-Singer-Songwriter, Loudon Wainwright III and The Hold Steady also performed alongside Turner on the main stage.
+Singer-Songwriter Loudon Wainwright III and The Hold Steady also performed alongside Turner on the main stage.

 Lost Evenings 4 was scheduled to take place at the Arena, Berlin on 21–24 May 2020.
-It was originally due to take place at Berlin's well-loved Astra venue, but tickets sold out very quickly due to high demand.
-As a consequence, the venue was changed.
+It was originally due to take place at Astra Kulturhaus, but tickets sold out quickly due to high demand, therefore the venue was changed.
 Artists scheduled to also play the main stage included Catfish and the Bottlemen and KT Tunstall.
 However, as a consequence of the COVID-19 pandemic of 2020, the festival was cancelled.

-Following the cancellation of the Berlin edition due to Covid 19, the new date for Lost Evenings 4 was once more announced to be held at the Roundhouse, this time on 16–19 September 2021.
+Following the cancellation of the Berlin edition due to COVID-19, the new date for Lost Evenings 4 was once more announced to be held at the Roundhouse, this time on 16–19 September 2021.

-Lost Evenings 5 took place between 15–18 September 2022 in the area known as the "Columbia Triangle" in Berlin, the area being made up of Columbia Hall, Columbia Theater, and Silverwings.
+Lost Evenings 5 took place between 15–18 September 2022 in the area known as the "Columbia Triangle" in Berlin, consisting of Columbia Hall, Columbia Theater, and Silverwings.
 Other performers included Beans On Toast, Grace Petrie and Craig Finn.

+Lost Evenings 6 took place between 21–24 September 2023 at House of Blues, Anaheim, California.
+Other artists that played the main stage at Lost Evenings 6 included KT Tunstall, Pedro the Lion and Chuck Ragan.

+Lost Evenings 7 was held between 19–22 September at the Great Canadian Resort Toronto in Toronto, Ontario, Canada.
+2024's lineup included Bedouin Soundclash and Murder by Death.
+Lost Evenings 7 generated $76,000 for various charities, such as local LGBTQ+ groups, homelessness and housing groups, the Nick Alexander Memorial Trust and more.

+Lost Evenings 8 is scheduled for 25–28 September 2025, in Edinburgh, Scotland.